sophiaellis1313/tidelatest/_posts/2023-05-08-a-global-range-the-schooner.md

 Speaking about the extensive refit of *Athos*, Hoek explains how the zoning of a Schooner, afforded by the natural placement of the rigs and sail-handling equipment, makes for the perfect creation of separate owner/crew spaces on deck.
 Hoek’s hallmark of deckhouses and cockpits for the exclusive use of owners and guests, linked to interior cabins, affords a level of privacy not normally associated with even the largest sailing yachts.

-It's not all about privacy though.
+It’s not all about privacy though.
 In this year’s Les Voiles de Saint Tropez, twin-masted *Elena of London* once again strutted her stuff in an impressive display of blustery weather performance.
 With 41.6 by 8.1m of clean flush decks, there are very few who can lay down a stern wave so gracefully.
 Launched in 2009, she is a replica of Nathaniel Herreshoff’s 1911 original.
 The modern reincarnation of *Elena* was masterminded by her skipper, the eminent Scottish Captain Steve Mclaren, and is a regular on the Mediterranean classic regatta scene.
 So too, until recently, was her close counterpart, the ill-fated *Eleonora*.

 The schooner class at this year’s Voiles comprised 7 yachts, with the aforementioned joined by *Shenandoah of Sark* and *Naema;* all racing for the regatta’s Rolex Trophy*.* The 44m three-masted *Shenandoah* was launched in 1902, extensively refitted in 2018, and when not putting in the odd regatta appearance is offered for charter.
 Hot on her heels the 2013, 35m *Naema* finished third overall, giving due credit to the 1938 Mylne design *Panda* on which she was based.